maarten-pennings/Lego-Mindstorms/README.md

 - the [IDE](https://www.lego.com/assets/franchisesites/mindstorms/mac-window-installers/nxt-g-installer-v2.0f6-windows.zip#nourlrewrite)
 - or the [USB driver](https://www.lego.com/cdn/cs/set/assets/bltea140e66e32fadf0/NXT_Fantom_Drivers_v120.zip)

+### NEXT-G IDE install on WIN10
+On Windows 10, the IDE downloaded from lego.com, now longer installs.

+I found a work [around](https://www.reddit.com/r/mindstorms/comments/fn2vdh/fix_nxtg_software_on_x64_windows_10/):
+- Download the last version (v2.0f6) of the software from the lego mindstorms website.
+- Unzip the archive
+- Copy [this batch file](install.bat) inside the base folder, where "setup.exe" is located
+- Run this batch

 ### Resetting the NXT
 If the running icon stops spinning, the NXT has frozen and you must reset it.
 Follow these steps to reset the NXT: